edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

 1. Get the profile token by executing the `GetProfiles` command:

+   >NOTE: Make sure to replace `Camera001` in all the commands below, with the deviceName returned in the "Verify device(s) have been successfully added to core-metadata" step above.

    ```bash
    curl -s http://0.0.0.0:59882/api/v2/device/name/Camera001/Profiles | jq -r '"profileToken: " + '.event.readings[].objectValue.Profiles[].Token''
    ```